segdeha/blog/posts/javascript-unit-testing.md

 }
 </pre>

-This shows just a couple of the methods on the <code>assert</code> object.
+This shows just a couple of the methods on the `assert` object.
 Pretty simple, eh?
 Next, let’s look at some sample tests:

 <pre class="sh_javascript">
 var tests = {